shawnyu5/fragments/submission/lab_2/README.md

 </html>
 ```

 41. In the root of your `fragments-ui` web app repo (i.e., beside your `package.json` file), create an `.env` file to define some [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable).
 We use an environment file (`.env`) to separate configuration settings from our source code.
-Our `.env` file will include things like AWS secrets and configuration settings.
+Our `.env` file will include things like our Cognito configuration settings.

 Because an `.env` file often contains secrets, we **never** commit them to git.
 Our [`.gitignore`](https://git-scm.com/docs/gitignore) tells git which files and folders to ignore in a project.
 Confirm that your `.gitignore` file includes `.env`.
 If it doesn't, you can put the following lines at the end of the `.gitignore` file: